 What is the best DIY mini split heat pump in 2026?

-The Zone Air DIY system ranks best overall for 2026 at 24 SEER2, with Energy Star and cold-climate certification, a pre-charged line set that installs without a vacuum pump, a warranty that stays valid for DIY installs, and a 45-day satisfaction guarantee.
+The Zone Air DIY system ranks best overall for 2026 at 24 SEER2, with Energy Star and cold-climate certification, a pre-charged line set that installs without a vacuum pump, a warranty that stays valid for DIY installs, and a 30-day return policy.
 MrCool's 5th Gen series is the closest runner-up.
 Compare the full 2026 brand rankings or browse Zone Air DIY systems.

 Do pre-charged line sets really mean no vacuum pump?